tari-labs/tari-university/layer2scaling/more-landscape/landscape-update.md

 #### Opportunities for Tari

 Tari plans to implement the Mimblewimble block chain and should implement the *Scriptless Script*s together with the MuSig Schnorr signature scheme.

 However, this in itself will not provide the Layer 2 scaling performance that will be required.
 Big Neon, the initial business application to be built on top of the Tari block chain, requires to "facilitate 500 tickets in 4 minutes", that is ~2 spectators allowed access every second, with negligible latency.

-The Mimblewimble *Scriptless Script*s could be combined with a federated node (or masternode), similar to that being developed by Counterparty.
-The secrets that are revealed by virtue of the Schnorr signatures can instantiate normal smart contracts inside the federated node, with the final state update being written back to the block chain after the event.
+The Mimblewimble *Scriptless Script*s could be combined with a federated node (or specialized masternode), similar to that being developed by Counterparty.
+The secrets that are revealed by virtue of the MuSig Schnorr signatures can instantiate normal smart contracts inside the federated node, with the final consolidated state update being written back to the block chain after the event.

 #### Threats for Tari